-Learn from Pastry Chef Laurel Roberts Johnston, the Queen of Tarts, how to prepare and roll out dough for delicious peach galettes using the right recipe and technique.
+Learn from Pastry Chef Laurel Roberts Johnson, the Queen of Tarts, how to prepare and roll out dough for delicious peach galettes using the right recipe and technique.
 We’ll prepare and bake this rustic free-form tart using Scott Farm Orchard’s fresh peaches.

 The $50 price of this workshop includes the tart you bake, another batch of dough, and a take-home tote of peaches.